 Creating a new set of inclusive user personas, which include accessibility types and also building a culture that embraces the usage of user personas.

-Methods: Interviews (Qualitative) , Survey( Quantitative), Team and project management, Card sorting, Workshops, Training, Management, Lead designer, User journey mapping, data analysis.
+Methods: Interviews (Qualitative) , Survey( Quantitative), Team and project management, Card sorting, Workshops, Training, Management, Lead designer, User journey mapping, user testing, data analysis.

 Tools: Excel, Survey Monkey, Google Analtics, Figma, UXPressia, Miro (Realtime Board)

 Due to the lack of exposure and the fast changing environment UAL's core digital personas have failed to be used by various team throughout the university and lack the core inclusive element i.e. accessibility and personality types of represent the wide range of user types.

 HMW create inclusive personas and a transparent collaborative enviornment to make using personas accessible and a want for everyone to use?

 Setting up the 3 sprint aims and Trello cards for the UX team to work on for the persona project.

 Providing direction and assistance to the UX Researcher for creating the discussion guides for the stakeholder interviews.

 Contacting and arranging meetings with the stakeholders from the following departments and teams around UAL.
 The interviews provided key insights on how each stakeholder and department will use the personas for their work.

 Stakeholder: Accessibility and disability, Language Centre, Academic Enterprise Communications team, AEMSS (Short Courses), Finance, HR, Creative Opportunities, Mental Health Adviser, International Relations, Library Services, Accommodation, Student Admissions, Technician, Marketing and Communications, Course leaders, Research